Open Accessibility Menu

 Community Support

 We believe that supporting other community programs and organizations is a vital component in serving the healthcare needs of the San Fernando Valley.
 For many years, Valley Presbyterian Hospital has worked with these organizations to identify specific needs and vulnerabilities in our service area, and partnered with them to address these gaps.
 It is through our combined efforts that we are able to reach more people who otherwise may not have access to healthcare or are vulnerable in other ways.
-In CY 2021, access to healthcare, chronic diseases, mental health, housing and homelessness, and food insecurity were ranked as the top priority needs in our service area.
-The following are some of the community benefit activities and programs that we supported in CY 2021, serving 66,126 community residents.
+In our last evaluation period, access to healthcare (including specialty care), chronic diseases, mental health, housing and homelessness, and economic insecurity were ranked as the top priority needs in our service area.
+The following are some of the community benefit activities and programs that we supported in our last evaluation period, serving 67,084 community residents.
+More than 37% of the population in our service area is categorized as low-income and nearly 16% are living in poverty.
+About 53% of these residents are not being served by a Community Health Center.

 Click here to learn about our current priorities and how to become a Community Partner.